joffrey-bion/gradle-github-changelog/README.md

 [GitHub Changelog Generator](https://github.com/github-changelog-generator/github-changelog-generator),
 but as a Gradle plugin.

+When applied, the plugin automatically adds the `generateChangelog` task.
+This task calls GitHub to get information about your issues and pull requests, and generates a `CHANGELOG.md` file in your project's root folder.

+## How it works

-The releases in the changelog are determined by git tags.
+The releases in the changelog are determined by the git tags of the repository.
 The date of the release is the date of the tag.

-By default, issues are sorted into releases by their close date.
+Closed issues are sorted into releases using their close date, but this behaviour can be overridden.

+More specifically, the following rules apply (by order of precedence):

+1. if the issue is forced into a tag via `customTagByIssueNumber` mapping, it is put under this tag
+2. if the issue has a milestone, and the title of that milestone matches a git tag, then the issue is put under this tag
+3. otherwise, the issue is put under the first tag that follows its close date

 For example, all issues closed between the date of tag `1.0` and the date of the tag `1.1` are considered to be in release `1.1`.
-You can override this by manually specifying the release associated to a particular issue (see `customTagByIssueNumber`).

 To see an example output, take a look at this project's [CHANGELOG.md](CHANGELOG.md), which was generated with this plugin.

+## Usage

 ### Applying the plugin